kristinemlarson/gnssrefl/README.md

 To summarize, direct (blue) and reflected (red) GNSS signals interfere and create an interference pattern that can be observed in GNSS data as a satellite rises or sets.
-The frequency of this interference pattern is directly related to the height of the antenna phase center above the reflecting surface, or reflector height RH (purple).
+The frequency of this interference pattern is directly related to the height of the antenna phase center above the reflecting surface, or reflector height RH (purple). *The primary goal of this software is to measure RH.* This parameter is directly related to changes in snow height and water levels below an antenna, which is why GNSS-IR can be used as a snow sensor and tide gauge.
+GNSS-IR can also be used to measure soil moisture, but the code to estimate soil moisture is not as strongly related to RH as snow and water.
+We will be posting the code you need to measure soil moisture later in the year.

 <p align=center>
 <img src="https://gnss-reflections.org/static/images/overview.png" width="500" />
 </p>

+GNSS-IR only works with low elevation angle data; generally the range from 5 to 30 degrees is useable.
-Accordingly, this code strips out rising and setting satellite data and estimates RH for each satellite arc.
+This code finds the rising and setting satellite arcs and estimates RH for each satellite arc.
 Each satellite arc is associated with a specific time (usually about 30 minutes) and a direction (azimuth) on the surface of the Earth.
 How many satellite arcs you can use for environmental sensing depends on how reflection-friendly your site is.